-Part-Egyptian, part-Iraqi, part-provocateur, part-sensitivity coach, with a dose of middle American suburban sprawl - Steven Huffaker grew up in Riverside, CA the middle child in a devout Seventh Day Adventist family.
+Part-Egyptian, part-Iraqi, part-provocateur, part-sensitivity coach, with a dose of middle American suburban sprawl - Steven Nashed Huffaker grew up in Riverside, CA the middle child in a devout religious family.

-Steven had a crisis of faith in 6th Grade and began to make funny & strange videos as a coping strategy for his spiritual drift from Adventism.
+Steven had a crisis of faith in 6th Grade and began to make funny & strange videos as a coping strategy.

 Steven’s world opened up exponentially in his early 20s when he moved abroad & lived in Thailand, India and the Middle East.
 He worked in documentary film, developed a passion for it, and re-joined American society to enroll in the highly competitive MFA Film Directing program at UCLA.
 At UCLA he had great success with a number of short films – and was quite surprised to find his path led him back to comedy.